-State of Michigan set to pay criminal defense tabs for Flint’s former emergency managers
+State to pay criminal defense tabs of Flint’s ex-EMs

 Lansing — Michigan taxpayers, including those in Flint, will be paying litigation and legal defense expenses for two former officials implicated in contributing to Flint’s lead-contaminated water crisis.